reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 }
 ```

 At first, this component might look okay.
 State is initialized to the value specified by props and updated when we type into the `<input>`.
-But once our component re-renders– either because it called `setState` or because its parent re-rendered– anything we've typed into the `<input>` will be lost! ([See this demo for an example.](https://codesandbox.io/s/m3w9zn1z8x))
+But once our component re-renders— either because it called `setState` or because its parent re-rendered— anything we've typed into the `<input>` will be lost! ([See this demo for an example.](https://codesandbox.io/s/m3w9zn1z8x))

 At this point, you might be wondering if this component would have worked with version 16.3.
 Unfortunately, the answer is "no".
 Before moving on, let's take a look at why this is.